gryftir/gutsy/README.md

 installation
 -----------

-gutsy requires curl and perl, and git to install.
+gutsy requires curl and perl, HTML::TreeBuilder (available from perlbrew or CPAN) and git to install.

     sudo apt-get update
     sudo apt-get install curl perl

     git clone https://github.com/gryftir/gutsy.git ~/gutsy
     cd ~/gutsy

+    you need to run cpan (included with perl) and install HTML::TreeBuilder install HTML::TreeBuilder

+    exit cpan

+    then you can use either:
     ./gutsy.pl or perl gutsy.pl to run